 60 percent for loans of greater than $10 million.

 The total amount of the loans guaranteed under this subpart to one borrower, including the outstanding principal and interest balance of any existing loans guaranteed by this program, and new loan request, will not exceed $25 million.
-Under the REAP interim rulerulerulerulerule, the eligible project costs for RES/EEI grants apply to RES/EEI guaranteed loans.
+Under the baseline, the eligible project costs for RES/EEI grants apply to RES/EEI guaranteed loans.
 Guaranteed loans also allowed working capital and land acquisition.

+Under the final rule, the program requirements reviewed above would remain unchanged.

+Eligible project costs.

+Under the baseline program, eligible project costs for guaranteed loans are the same as for RES/EEI grants with the addition of working capital and land acquisition.

-The interim rulerulerulerulerule requirements reviewed above would remain unchanged under the final rule except that eligible project costs for guaranteed loans include those costs identified for RES/EEI grants and the following:
+Under the final rule, eligible project costs for guaranteed loans include those costs identified for RES/EEI grants and add the following:

 Working capital.